lidofinance/alerting-forta/ethereum/README.md

 - LOW-DEPOSIT-EXECUTOR-BALANCE - Deposit executor balance below threshold
 - Alerts on the admin events in Lido DAO contracts

+### dwstETH

+Alerts about huge mints of leveraged stETH debt on Euler

+**Alerts:**

+- HIGH-DWSTETH-MINTS-SUM - High amount of dwstETH minted in a short period
+- HIGH-DWSTETH-MINT-SINGLE-TX - High amount of dwstETH minted in a single TX

 ### Easy-track

 Notifications about EasyTrack events